maxwellmattryan/PersonalWebsite/README.md

     - `PUT /api/blog/topics/:id`
         - Updates topic data from the client for the topic with the corresponding `id`
         - 200
-    - `DELETE /api/projects/:id`
+    - `DELETE /api/blog/topics/:id`
-        - Removes the project with the corresponding `id` from the database
+        - Removes the topic with the corresponding `id` from the database
         - 204

 - /api/profiles
     - `GET /api/profiles`
         - Retrieves list of all profiles in the database
         - 200
+    - `POST /api/profiles`
+        - Creates and saves a new profile to the database
+        - 201
-    - *`GET /api/profiles/:id`
+    - `PUT /api/profiles/:id`
-        - Retrieves a single profile with the corresponding `id`
+        - Updates profile data from the client for the profile with the corresponding `id`
         - 200
-    - *`PUT /api/profiles/:id`
-        - Upserts profile data from the client for the profile with the corresponding `id`
-        - 200, 201
-    - *`DELETE /api/profiles/:id`
+    - `DELETE /api/profiles/:id`
         - Removes the profile with the corresponding `id` from the database
         - 204
     - `PUT /api/profiles/:id/activate`
         - Sets the profile with the corresponding `id` as the application's active profile while setting all other profiles as inactive
         - 200
+    - `GET /api/profiles/:id/technologies`
+        - Retrieves list of all technologies belonging to the profile with the corresponding `id`
+        - 200
+    - `GET /api/profiles/statuses`
+        - Retrieves list of all profile statuses in the database
+        - 200

 - /api/projects
+    - `GET /api/projects`
+        - Retrieves list of all projects in the database
+        - 200
     - `POST /api/projects`
         - Creates and saves a new project to the database
         - 201